On the density of strongly minimal algebraic vector fields: Preliminaries

 which is a regular vector field on $U_i$.
-Hence, we have proved that $v_0$ has a pole of order at most $d$ along $H_X$.
-To prove that the restriction is surjective on $\Xi(X_0,d)$, we need the following claim:
+It follows that $v_0$ which is the restriction of $v$ to $U$ has a pole of order at most $d$ along $H_X$ as required.
+To prove that the restriction map is surjective on $\Xi(X_0,d)$, we need the following claim:

 \begin{claimproof} Let $U$ be an affine open set of $X$ and let $H_U$ be an hypersurface of $U$.
 Assume that $v$ is a regular vector field on $U^\ast = U \setminus H_U$ with a pole of order at most zero along $H_U$.
 Then $v$ extends to a regular vector field $\overline{v}$ on $U$. \end{claimproof}